minvws/nl-rdo-openid-connect-php-laravel/README.md

 # OpenID Connect Package for Laravel
 This package is an OpenID Connect implementation for Laravel, based on the [jumbojett/OpenID-Connect-PHP](https://github.com/jumbojett/OpenID-Connect-PHP) package.
 It provides a convenient way to integrate OpenID Connect into your Laravel application.

+Just an addition to try and test out a fork :)

 ## Requirements
 Before using the OpenID Connect package for Laravel, ensure that your development environment meets the following requirements: